Evolving cafe culture

 Of all the various types of food establishments, the cafe approach still serves the masses.

 But with a new clearly emerging branch that now targets Gen Z. It includes vegans and those with a focus on health and the use of sustainable food products.
-And price does not seem to be a factor.

 Leave a Comment